Privacy notice and cookies

 Some of our pages include interactive Google maps.
 Cookies may be set to store information and preferences about these maps or other associated services on pages where we embed Google maps.
 To find out more please visit Google’s Privacy Policy page.

-YouTube: We embed videos from our YouTube channel using YouTube’s privacy-enhanced mode.
-This mode may set cookies on your computer once you click on the YouTube video player, but YouTube will not store personally-identifiable cookie information for playbacks of embedded videos using the privacy-enhanced mode.
+YouTube: We embed videos from our YouTube channel using their privacy-enhanced mode.
+This mode may set cookies on your computer once you click on the video player, but YouTube will not store personally-identifiable cookie information for playbacks of embedded videos using the privacy-enhanced mode.
 To find out more please visit YouTube’s embedding videos information page.

 How to control and delete cookies